If you’re looking to print in Lightroom, you may be feeling confused or even a little overwhelmed.

 The truth is that Lightroom isn’t the most powerful printing program out there.

 But it’s really, really good.
 Lightroom will allow you to satisfy nearly all of your printing needs–especially if you’re a beginner.
-And it’ll do it quickly, easily, and with a carefully designed user interface that’s frustrating to work with.
+And it’ll let you print quickly via a carefully designed user interface that’s easy to work with.

 So I highly recommend printing in Lightroom, especially when you’re starting out.